 NANO Nuclear Energy and Digihost Technology Inc. Announce Collaboration to Establish Microreactor Technology at its 60MW Power Plant in Upstate New York

-Miami, FL and New York, NY, Dec.
-13, 2024 (GLOBE NEWSWIRE) -- Digihost Technology Inc. (“Digihost””) (NASDAQ/TSXV: DGHI), an innovative energy infrastructure company developing cutting-edge data centers, and NANO Nuclear Energy Inc. (NASDAQ: NNE) (“NANO Nuclear”), a leading advanced nuclear energy and technology company focused on developing portable, clean energy solutions, today announced the signing of a Memorandum of Understanding (“MOU”) to advance the transition to carbon-free energy at Digihost’s 60 megawatt upstate New York power plant.
+MIAMI and NEW YORK, Dec.
+13, 2024 (GLOBE NEWSWIRE) -- Digihost Technology Inc. (“Digihost”) (NASDAQ/TSXV: DGHI), an innovative energy infrastructure company developing data centers, and NANO Nuclear Energy Inc. (NASDAQ: NNE) (“NANO Nuclear”), a leading advanced nuclear energy and technology company focused on developing portable, clean energy solutions, today announced the signing of a Memorandum of Understanding (“MOU”) dated December 12, 2024 to advance the transition to carbon-free energy at Digihost’s 60 megawatt upstate New York power plant.

 This collaboration signifies a pivotal step toward zero-emission energy solutions for Digihost by transitioning its existing power infrastructure to leverage advanced nuclear energy.
 In the interim, NANO Nuclear will assist in optimizing Digihost’s existing gas power infrastructure to ensure energy stability while nuclear deployment is developed.
 As part of the collaboration, NANO Nuclear will provide consulting services to Digihost to support the planning and execution of the project, which will include regulatory advice, site assessment, roadmap development and stakeholder engagement.